jensortenholm/okdlab/README.md

 ## Preparing the environment for OKD

-The VMs used consists of one utility server running haproxy loadbalancer, one OKD bootstrap which can be removed once the installation is done, three OKD master nodes, and three OKD worker nodes.
+The VMs used consists of one utility server running haproxy loadbalancer and optionally dnsmasq, one OKD bootstrap which can be removed once the installation is complete, three OKD master nodes, and three OKD worker nodes.
 All VMs are installed and configured using terraform (see main.tf).

 It is also possible to setup a cluster with only three OKD nodes that act simultaneously as masters and workers, which can be a great option for a homelab with limited hardware resources.

 ### DHCP

-Static dhcp leases are added to the DHCP server for the necessary VMs.
+Persistent dhcp leases are added to the DHCP server for the necessary VMs.
 I've used custom MAC addresses on the VMs to make this easier and more predictable.
 For example, for a full setup of 3 masters and 3 workers:

 ------------------------------------------------